 On behalf of all of the MSBL commissioners and the Pinnacle Group, we are truly delighted to have the opportunity to promote the growth of sports throughout our city and it is a pleasure to be involved with this League.

-Please accept my best wishes for an exciting and successful league!
+Please accept my best wishes for an exciting and successful 2020 season!

 Middle School Baseball League